okonomiyaki3000/pmahomme/README.md

 Clean, modern and easy to use phpMyAdmin theme.
 ===============================================

-pmahomme is best admin theme made for phpMyAdmin...
+pmahomme is best admin theme made for phpMyAdmin..
+Use this theme.